poconos pennsylvania university research laboratory

 1. Initial permeability testing of the materials has been completed.

-2. Preliminary flow through testing chamber has been redesigned and pilot unit has been constructed.
+2. Preliminary flow-through testing chamber has been redesigned and a pilot unit has been constructed.

 3. Static testing of the materials for As V and As III removal at ambient pH and pH 7 has been completed.